mongodb/docs/source/datetimes.rst

     {'x': DatetimeMS(0)}

 :attr:`~bson.datetime_ms.DatetimeConversion.DATETIME_AUTO` will return
-:py:class`~datetime.datetime` if the underlying UTC datetime is within range, or :py:class`~bson.datetime_ms.DatetimeMS` if the underlying datetime cannot be represented using the builtin Python :py:class`~datetime.datetime`:
+:py:class:`~datetime.datetime` if the underlying UTC datetime is within range, or :py:class:`~bson.datetime_ms.DatetimeMS` if the underlying datetime cannot be represented using the builtin Python :py:class:`~datetime.datetime`:

 .. code-block:: python